superhac/wion/README.md

     pub dev_port: u32,
   }
 </pre>
 The total byte size of the response is always 408 bytes (because the max size of all dynamic fields is fixed.
 E.g dev_name is set to hard 32 byte length).
-You should also note that response includes the wifi ssid the device is connected to and the wifi password of that network.  <b>Both values are transmitted in clear text.</b>  Below is an example of a parsed response:
+You should also note that response includes the WiFi SSID the device is connected to and the WiFi password of that network.  <b>Both values are transmitted in clear text.</b>  Below is an example of a parsed response:
 <pre>
 Unknown: 0x0
 Version: 1.6.0